Interior Design Trend Forecasting (Online Short Course)

-- Identifying trends in Interior Design - how they are established and what are their significance?
+- Identifying trends in interior design past and present - how are they established and what are their significance?

 - What types of trends are important to design?